YifanXu1999/ai-study-note/paper.md

 ### Novelty:

-- It acts as a pre-processing step to the CNN to make it more robust to the spatial transformation.
+- Spatial Transformer Networks can be used as a pre-processing step to the CNN to make it more robust to the spatial transformation.
 - The spatial transformer network (STN) is often used at the first layer of the network.
 It transforms the input image to a canonical form, and then feed into the CNN.
 - Affine transformation is used to transform the input image.
 And the transformation matrix is learned by the network.